Skip to content

 SCROLL

-What is Flood Controlling River Basin?
+What is River Basin-wide Flood Management?

 INDEX

-Why "river basin flood control" now?
+Why is “river basin-wide flood management” now?

 Basin-wide flood control: A comprehensive approach that encompasses the catchment area, river area, and flood plain.

-Approaches to promoting river basin flood control
+Approaches to promoting river basin-wide flood management

 For example, "relocation to low-risk land" is said to be a promising option.
 However, for local governments, urban development challenges are not limited to flood control.
 While anticipating population decline and an aging society with a low birthrate, there are many challenges from the perspective of sustainable urban development, such as how to promote the revitalization of central urban areas, the development of industries, the maintenance of daily living environments, the stable provision of education, medical and nursing care services, and the securing of safe means of transportation.
 Prioritizing only flood control may make it more difficult to solve other problems.
 By implementing policies that combine flood control and urban development, a positive cycle that is effective for both flood control and urban development must be created.
 To achieve this, it is necessary to quantitatively evaluate the effects from a cross-sectoral perspective that includes not only flood control but also urban development.